on-device-ml/apple-vision-select/README.md

 ## Before We Start

-- Requires macOS Tahoe 25+ and above
+- Requires macOS Tahoe 26+
 - Requires building with XCode 26+